-The EPBC Act operates in a way that seeks to recognise other environmental regulatory and management frameworks, including the management of Commonwealth fisheries, Regional Forest Agreements (RFAs), and offshore petroleum activities.
-The interplay between the EPBC Act and these other frameworks is often more onerous than it needs to be.
+The EPBC Act operates in a way that seeks to recognise other environmental regulatory and management frameworks, including the management of Commonwealth fisheries, Regional Forest Agreements (RFAs) and offshore petroleum activities.
+The interplay between the Act and these other frameworks is often more onerous than it needs to be.

 The Australian Fisheries Management Authority (AFMA) is responsible for the day-to-day management and compliance of Commonwealth fisheries.
-Assessments under the EPBC Act are conducted on the environmental performance of all export fisheries and all Commonwealth managed fisheries to ensure that fisheries are managed in an ecologically sustainable way.
+Assessments under the EPBC Act are conducted on the environmental performance of all export fisheries and all Commonwealth-managed fisheries to ensure that fisheries are managed in an ecologically sustainable way.
 There are opportunities to streamline the multiple assessment and permitting processes needed to undertake commercial fishing operations in Commonwealth waters or jointly managed fisheries.
-Given the maturity of the fisheries management framework administered by AFMA, the Review is confident that further streamlining can be achieved while maintaining assurance in the outcomes.
+Given the maturity of the fisheries management framework administered by AFMA, and the improvement in environmental outcomes that have resulted, the Review is confident that further streamlining can be achieved while maintaining assurance in the outcomes.

-A regional forest agreement (RFA) is a regional plan, agreed between a state and the Commonwealth for management of native forests.
+An RFA is a regional plan, agreed between a state and the Commonwealth for management of native forests.
 RFAs balance economic, social and environmental demands on forests and seek to deliver ecologically sustainable forest management, certainty of resource access for the forest industry and protection of native forests as part of Australia's national reserve system.
-The EPBC Act recognises the RFA Act, and EPBC Act assessment and approvals are not required for forestry activities conducted in accordance with an RFA (except where forestry operations are in a World Heritage property or a Ramsar wetland).
+The EPBC Act recognises the Regional Forest Agreements Act 2002 (RFA Act), and EPBC Act assessment and approvals are not required for forestry activities conducted in accordance with an RFA (except where forestry operations are in a World Heritage property or a Ramsar wetland).